Lola Blanc

-Kandice Melonakos (born December 20, 1987), better known by her stage name Lola Blanc, is an American singer, songwriter, director, writer, podcaster, and actress.
+Kandice Marie Melonakos (born December 20, 1987), better known by her stage name Lola Blanc, is an American singer, songwriter, director, writer, podcaster, and actress.
 As a musician, she has been declared a "rising star" by Playboy, and "one to watch" by Ladygunn Magazine.
 Blanc co-wrote Britney Spears' top 40 single "Ooh La La".

 Blanc has appeared on such television shows as American Horror Story: Hotel; she has also contributed writing for Vice.com, having written about a number of topics including ageism in the music industry and her experience with believing in a cult leader.

 In 2019, Blanc co-founded Fatale Collective, an all-female horror filmmaking collective.
 Their debut anthology short film, "Bleed", went to Fantastic Fest and a number of other genre film festivals, also winning the Director's Award for Cinematic Achievement in a Short Film at FilmQuest.

 Early life

 Blanc was born in Bavaria, Germany but raised primarily on a farm in Fremont, Michigan.
 Brought up Mormon by a Greek-American father who was in the CIA and a motivational speaker mother, she spent much of her childhood writing songs and performing as a ventriloquist and auctioneer with her mother and brother, who performed magic and escape art.

 When Blanc was a pre-teen, her mother was targeted by a religious impostor posing as a true LDS prophet who played on her beliefs and lured her into his web.
 Blanc found their letters and believed in him, too; she was temporarily separated from her mother, who was coerced into human trafficking until an accomplice who had a change of heart saved her.
 They were promptly reunited.
 Eventually Lola moved to Los Angeles, where she now resides, to pursue music full-time.